 However, new research is emerging.
 Research on the visual system may show that the lateral movement of the eyes is required for EMDR effectiveness.
 The movement mimics optic flow.
 This movement calms down the fight-or-flight response.
 Thus, greatly lowering the feeling of stress that a traumatic memory can hold.

-Benefits of EMDR Therapy in Florida
+Benefits of EMDR Therapy in West Palm Beach, FL

 The scope of benefits of EMDR therapy in Florida reaches beyond just PTSD.
 It is also used to treat conditions like:

 - Chronic pain and phantom pain

 - Substance use disorders

 - Panic attacks

 - Bipolar disorder